yuanners/tp/docs/UserGuide.md

 #### Basic Mode Delete an Item

+Format: `deleteitem` or `2`.

-To delete an item from the menu, use the command `deleteitem` or `2`.
-You will then be prompted to input the index of the item to be deleted.
+This allows you to delete an item from the menu, where you will be asked to input the index of the item to be deleted.

 Note that deleting an item will affect the index of all other items.